 Two spanish wick muskets.
 C. 1545 of the year.
 The stock and forend of the lower one with the “Spanish butt” are covered in black velvet and studded with nails with gilded hats

 Therefore, any reduction in the cost of horseman weapons by the sovereigns was only welcomed.
 “Take away his spear and a good horse from the spearman, and then it will be a cuirassier,” wrote one Wallhausen in 1618.
 However, the cuirassiers' armor also underwent, so to speak, “secularization”.
-Legplates - sabatons and greaves, difficult to manufacture and fit on the leg, were removed, and the leggings began to be made only on the front of the hips and in the form of plates falling on each other.
-Fit them in size was much easier, which was also helped by the fashion for chubby, padded with cotton, pants.
+Legplates - sabatons and greaves, difficult to manufacture and fit on the leg, were removed, and the leggings were made only on the front of the thighs and in the form of plates falling on each other.
+To fit them in size was much easier, which was also helped by the fashion for chubby, padded with cotton, pants.
 Legplates were replaced by taut leather cavalry boots.
-Also not cheap, but compared to plate footwear giving considerable savings.
+Also not cheap, but compared to plate footwear, which gave considerable savings.
 And armor plates were always easier to do than legs.
 In addition, they now began to be replaced with chain mail, while cuirasses began to be produced using stamping.
 The armor stopped polishing, and began to cover with a thick layer of black paint.
-Reutars, the natives of Germany, also used similar armor, which is why they received the nickname of “black devils” and “black gangs”, and for their weapons both reitars and cuirassiers were also called guns, “pistols”, because they , and for others it was the pistol that became now the main weapon, a spear substitute.
-On the other hand, the same La Nu wrote about the other, namely, that to protect against bullets from arquebusiers and musketeers, as well as brutal kicks, many began to make the armor more durable and resistant than before.
-Additional plate breastplates came into fashion, that is, riders, like modern tanks, began to use multilayer spaced armor!
+Reutars, natives of Germany, also used similar armor, which is why they received the nickname of “black devils” and “black gangs,” and for their weapons both reitars and cuirassiers were also called guns, “pistols,” since they , and for others it was the pistol that became now the main weapon, a spear substitute.
+On the other hand, the same La Nou wrote about the other, namely, that to protect against bullets from arquebusiers and musketeers, as well as brutal kicks, many began to make the armor more durable and resistant than before.
+Additional plate armor plates have come into fashion, that is, riders, like modern Tanksstarted using multilayer exploded armor!

 PS The author and site administration express their heartfelt gratitude to the curators of the Vienna Armory Ilse Jung and Florian Kugler for the opportunity to use her photographs.